agents-go

 New items

 NewItems is everything the run generated, in order.
 Each RunItem wraps a raw Responses API item and knows which agent produced it.
-Type-switch on the concrete types:
+Switch on Kind:

 fmt.Println("assistant:", it.Text())